 The Receiver has sold all real property in the Receivership Estate.
 The transactions are explained in prior interim reports and summarized in the following chart.
-The "Net Recovery" column represents the amounts transferred to the Receivership Estate at closing after satisfying any claims against the properties (like mortgages and taxes) and paying closing costs and commissions.
+The "Net Recovery" column represents the amounts transferred to the Receivership Estate at closing after satisfying any claims against the properties and paying closing costs and commissions.